Vedhitsk/Faketweet-Detection/README.md

 - **Parallel Training**: 0.96

 ## Website
 A Flask-based web application is integrated with the trained model.
-Users can upload an image of a tweet, and the model will predict its authenticity.
+Users can upload text/sentences of a tweet, and the model will predict its authenticity.
 The web app is located in the `webapp` directory.

 ## Installation
 To set up the project locally: